Cocurricular Environment

 The Office of Residential Life guides students as they navigate the challenges and opportunities presented by community living experiences.
 The office promotes student success by fostering communities that value equity, holistic development, inclusivity, and well-being.

-The Office of Residential Life provides students with housing, assists in students’ transition to college life, handles student conduct, and promotes and provides residential programming and education.
+The Office of Residential Life provides students with housing, assists in their transition to college life, handles conduct as assigned by the Office of Student Conduct, and promotes and provides residential programming and education.
 We are also always here to help and are more than happy to assist you in finding any office or resource on campus.

 Residence Halls

 Our eight traditional residence halls house primarily first-year and sophomore students in single, double, and triple rooms.
-Each residence hall offers floor lounges, kitchenette facilities, study rooms, laundry, exercise equipment, and vending services.
+Each residence hall offers floor lounges, study rooms, laundry, and vending services.
 Seven of our residence halls offer suite-style living where four to eight residents share a common bathroom.
 One residence hall is corridor style where each wing of a floor shares a bathroom.
+All residence halls are co-ed, but many suites are single gender.
+There are a limited number of co-ed suites.
 All students living in the residence halls are required to be on the unlimited meal plan.
-Regardless of age, all residence halls are drug- and alcohol-free facilities.
+Regardless of age, all residence halls are smoke-, drug- and alcohol-free facilities.
 Students can choose, and are encouraged, to live on special-interest housing floors:

 Our residence halls are supervised by area coordinators (ACs), full-time administrators.
-Each floor in our residence halls has a resident assistant (RA), an upper-class student.
+Each floor in our residence halls has a resident assistant (RA), a peer who receives Residential Life staff training.

 Apartments

-Our two apartment villages offer housing to primarily upper-class students in three, four, and five person apartments.
+Our two apartment villages offer housing to primarily junior and senior level students in three, four, and five person apartments.
 Each fully furnished apartment has an appropriately equipped kitchen, common space, and shared bathroom facilities.
 Students living in the apartments are not required to be on a meal plan, but they may choose from various meal plan options.

 Our apartment villages are supervised by an AC.
 Each neighborhood in our villages has a community assistant (CA), who is an upper-class student with past RA experience.